Fluffyware-Labs/Waifucord-theme/README.md

 # Waifucord-theme
-A beautiful waifu theme for BetterDiscord.
+A beautiful waifu theme for BetterDiscord & Vencord.